Kuopio Cathedral

 Kuopio Cathedral (Kuopion tuomiokirkko, Kuopio domkyrka) is a stone Neoclassical-style Evangelical Lutheran church in Kuopio, Finland, and the seat of the Diocese of Kuopio.
 The cathedral was built between 1806 and 1815.
+There is a bust of Johan Vilhelm Snellman in the square in front of the cathedral.

+According to George Renwick, during the Finnish War, it was briefly used as a stable by the invaders.